sony/meta-flutter/README.md

 $ ./tmp/deploy/sdk/poky-glibc-x86_64-core-image-weston-aarch64-qemuarm64-toolchain-3.1.7.sh
 ```

-## Cross-building with bitbake
+## Cross-building using bitbake
 ### Flutter Engine (libflutter_engine.so)
-Build target is fixed to Linux and Arm64, and Flutter Engine version is also fixed in the recipe file.
+The default build target is fixed to Linux and Arm64, and the Flutter Engine version is also fixed in the recipe file.

 #### Flutter Engine version
 ```